YannisDef/autoPush/README.md

 A very small version of github action, run unit tests and functionnal tests before push.

 You can easily change the python script to be usefull with your files and tests

+/!\ Work only with criterion and my functionnal test /!\

 ## Usage/Examples

 ```bash